DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-01_The_Ritual.md

 The timeline was wrong.
 The cage was breaking.

-And it�fragmented, damaged, but conscious�was searching for a way out.
+And it - fragmented, damaged, but conscious - was searching for a way out.

 Searching for someone compatible enough to help her survive.